Kiko Barzaga: 2025 campaign jingle and style

-20th Congress
+20th Congress (2025–2026)

+Tenure

-Barzaga supported House Speaker Martin Romualdez's successful reelection and became a member of the majority bloc during the 20th Congress' commencement on July 28, 2025.
-The next day, Barzaga was named as an assistant majority leader under House majority leader Sandro Marcos (President Bongbong Marcos's son and Speaker Romualdez's nephew).
+Barzaga supported House Speaker Martin Romualdez's successful reelection and became a member of the majority bloc during the commencement of the 20th Congress on July 28, 2025.
+The next day, Barzaga was named as an assistant majority leader under House Majority Leader Sandro Marcos (President Bongbong Marcos' son and Speaker Romualdez's first cousin once removed).

+There is growing disappointment with the Marcos administration, stemming from its perceived poor performance and allegations of involvement in the flood control projects scandal.
+Barzaga emerged as a whistleblower, calling attention to these issues and expressing frustration with an administration he once believed would carry forward the promise of Philippine progress after the Duterte era.
+He has since called for President Marcos to step down.

 On September 10, 2025, Barzaga left the National Unity Party (NUP) after he was supposedly accused by Deputy Speaker and party chairman Ronaldo Puno that he solicited signatures to remove Speaker Romualdez, a claim which Barzaga denied.
 He also left the majority bloc and gave up being an assistant majority leader.
-He also called for an investigation into alleged irregularities in flood control funding while Speaker Romualdez was the legislative caretaker of Cavite's 4th District following the death of Barzaga's father Elpidio Jr. in April 2024, claiming anomalies may have occurred during Romualdez's oversight.
-In addition, he had also publicly criticized Sandro Marcos, President Bongbong Marcos, Senate President Tito Sotto, and Senator Ping Lacson on Facebook regarding such investigation.
+He also called for an investigation into alleged irregularities in flood control funding while Speaker Romualdez was the legislative caretaker of Cavite's 4th District following the death of Barzaga's father Elpidio Jr. in April 2024, claiming anomalies may have occurred during Romauldez's oversight.
+In addition, he had also publicly criticized President Marcos and his son Sandro, Senate President Tito Sotto, and Senator Ping Lacson on Facebook regarding such investigation.

 On September 15, 2025, the NUP announced its intent to file an ethics complaint against Barzaga, citing four possible violations: failing to reflect creditably on the House, engaging in unlawful and immoral acts, inciting seditious activity, and conduct unbecoming of a member of Congress.
-Evidence presented in the ethics complain include Barzaga posting lewd photos with scantily clad women and him making ostentatious display of wealth by holding bundles of cash.
+Evidence presented in the ethics complaint include Barzaga posting lewd photos with scantily clad women and him making ostentatious display of wealth by holding bundles of cash.

-On September 16, Barzaga expressed his intent to replace Romualdez as speaker and hoped Sandro Marcos will support him.
+On September 16, 2025, Barzaga expressed his intent to replace Martin Romualdez as Speaker and hoped Sandro Marcos will support him.
 Barzaga said he had one or two House members that are willing to support him for speakership.
 However, following Romualdez's resignation as Speaker on September 17, Barzaga was not nominated for the speakership and chose to abstain from the election, which resulted in Bojie Dy being elected as the new Speaker.
-On September 23, Barzaga filed an ethics complaint against Puno accusing him of misconduct.
-It also partly stemmed from Puno's remarks regarding mental health, which for Barzaga "is a very sensitive topic, and it's also one that one cannot speak on without necessary professional ability."
+On September 23, Barzaga filed an ethics complaint against Ronaldo Puno accusing him of misconduct It also partly stemmed from Puno's remarks regarding mental health, which for Barzaga "is a very sensitive topic, and it's also one that one cannot speak on without necessary professional ability."
 On September 24, Barzaga admitted plotting a coup d'état against Speaker Dy and publicly endorsed Navotas Representative Toby Tiangco as Speaker.